Square Enix brings The Last Remnant to Nintendo Switch

 In 2008, Square Enix worked with Microsoft to bring an original role-playing series to the Xbox 360.
 That game, called The Last Remnant, won over some fans on Microsoft’s console.
 In 2018, however, the publisher released a Remaster for PlayStation 4.
-Square revealed at E3 that it’s bringing that version to the Nintendo Switch.
+And today, Square revealed at Electronic Entertainment Expo (E3) that it’s bringing that version to the Nintendo Switch.

 You can get The Last Remnant on Switch right now.